Do You Have A Copper and Zinc Imbalance?

 Zinc Deficiency Causes Metabolic Problems

 Acrodermatitis enteropathica (AE): AE is a metabolic disorder that is characterized by zinc deficiency.
-This disorder is typically diagnosed shortly after birth in which these individuals are more likely to experience congenital malformations, emotional disturbances, problems gaining weight, lactose intolerance and further malabsorption problems.
+This disorder is typically diagnosed shortly after birth in these individuals are more likely to experience congenital malformations, emotional disturbances, problems gaining weight, lactose intolerance, and further malabsorption problems.
 Left untreated without zinc supplementation, AE can lead to fatality.
 (5)

 Hyperammonemia: A metabolic problem resulting in the excess buildup of ammonia in the blood as a possible consequence of liver disease affected by zinc deficiency (5).